-- Become more critical, reflective and independent learners - Develop and apply decision-making and problem-solving skills Increase their planning research analysis synthesis - Increase their planning, research, analysis, synthesis, evaluation and presentation skills - Learn to apply new technologies confidently - Demonstrate creativity, initiative and enterprise.
+- Become more critical, reflective and independent learners - Develop and apply decision-making and problem-solving skills - Increase their planning, research, analysis, synthesis, evaluation and presentation skills - Learn to apply new technologies confidently - Demonstrate creativity, initiative and enterprise.

 The qualification can develop and extend from an area of study and/or from an area of personal interest.
-It includes a taught element of two timetabled hours per week and will also involve extended autonomous work.
-The EPQ requires a total of 120 guided learning hours over a 12-month period.
+It includes a taught element of one timetabled hour per fortnight and so will involve extended autonomous work.
+The EPQ runs from the start of LVI to September of UVI, ensuring the EPQ is finished before A Level mocks and revision begins.
 Girls are required, with appropriate supervision, to:

-- Choose an area of interest - Draft a title and aims for formal approval by the EPQ Coordinator - Plan, research and carry out the project - Deliver a presentation to a specified audience - Provide evidence of all stages of project development and production for assessment in the form of a Production Log, Assessment Record and Candidate Record Form - The project product will include a written report and any other evidence, as appropriate, depending on the topic or subject area chosen.
+- Choose an area of interest - Draft a title and aims for formal approval by the EPQ Coordinator - Plan, research and carry out the project - Deliver a presentation to a specified audience - Provide evidence of all stages of project development and production for assessment in the form of a Production Log.
+Assessment Record and Candidate Record Form - The project product will include a written report and any other evidence, as appropriate, depending on the topic or subject area chosen.